 While frequent travelers used to just turn off their phone, mobile data is so integral to the way we travel these days.
 That connection means access to information, money, and methods of communication when you find yourself in a foreign land.

-Travelers can avoid unpleasant WiFi and roaming charges by downloading a mobile data service app like GigSky.
-This allows you to customize a data plan whether for one day or for the entire trip, anywhere you travel.
+Travelers can avoid unpleasant WiFi and roaming charges by downloading a mobile data service app, or by buying a local SIM Card for the country you’re visiting once you arrive.

 #3: Not Caring About the Language Barrier